sharaendy/Photo-collection-app/README.md

 ### Description

-An adaptive app with a collection of photos.
+An adaptive app with a photo collection.
 Filtering by category, pagination and search is available.
 Implemented backend simulation via MockAPI.

 ### Link